 Our philosophy is based on the reality that every human being is a unique individual and that we all have a right to good health and basic needs and should access means to a comfortable life in one way or another.

 The widows also suffering from the effects of HIV/AIDS will have access to our free HIV/AIDS clinics and free AIDS medicine.
-Healthy food, vitamins and mosquito nets will be provided for them.
-Most of these women do not have the strength to grow more and better food, they cannot pay for mosquito nets or vitamin supplements.
+Healthy food, vitamins, and mosquito nets will be provided for them.
+Most of these women do not have the strength to grow more and better food, and they cannot pay for mosquito nets or vitamin supplements.

 The headquarters of the Cosmopolitan Widows Empowerment Centre will be located in Bundase in the Greater Accra Region.